-I have been practising yoga for about fifteen years, in my seventh year 0f teaching and I even remember doing yoga as a kid from beautifully dated seventies yoga books on my Mum and Dad’s book shelf.
+I have been practising yoga since about 1996 then going on 10 years later did a teachher training and I even remember doing yoga as a kid from beautifully dated seventies yoga books on my Mum and Dad’s book shelf.
 However, this process of waking up and calming down is never ending and the further I go, the more I realise there is to learn and how enjoyable it is sharing.
 I love the joy of flow, the focus of difficult asana, the insight of meditation and the fascination pranayama provokes.
 But truly above all what a genuine yoga practice will do is create more space for love in your life.
 You may not have limitless time but you are capable of unconditional and endless love.
 Bringing the lessons you learn from your practice into your relationships with others is a vital part of your yoga progression.

 My first yoga book, as a grown up yogi, was Mr Iyengar‘s Light on Yoga and since then I have been lucky enough to practice with many fantastic teachers.
 In Amsterdam I met the teachers who have had the most influence on the way I teach today; Patrick and Gosta from Svaha Yoga.
 With them I first experienced how incredibly uplifting it is to practice with music.
 It is also nice to practice only to the sound of the air swirling in the throat using ujjayi breath.
 I did a teacher training with Shakti Mhi from Prana Yoga College and a short one in Ashtanga with David Swenson.